 Decryption key can be retrieved from the host machine's file structure or memory by an average user without the need for an expert.
 In the case of CryptoDefense, the ransomware did not securely delete keys from the host machine.
-The user can look in the right folder to discover the decryption key.
+The user can examine the right file or folder to discover the decryption key.